syncfusion-content/windowsforms-docs/WindowsForms/Chart/Design-time-Features.md

 ### Load Template

-EssentialChart provides support to load the saved [ChartTemplate](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl.html) into a new chart control.
+EssentialChart provides support to load the saved [Chart Template](https://help.syncfusion.com/cr/cref_files/windowsforms/chart/Syncfusion.Chart.Windows~Syncfusion.Windows.Forms.Chart.ChartControl.html) into a new chart control.
 This loads the series properties and the point properties, which was saved in a XML file and applies these properties into the new chart control.

 * At the design time, by selecting the Load Template from the context menu.
 * By clicking the Load Template designer verb, in the Visual Studio property browser.